PROBATE - NEED HELP?

 Obviously nothing happens until someone dies.
 Probate cannot be applied for until all of the deceased person's assets and liabilities have been identified and valued.

-A fairly typical completion time is 10 to 14 weeks after death.
+A fairly typical completion time is 10 to 14 weeks after death for a simple estate.

 -